marcoschwartz/aREST/README.md

 For Bluetooth Low Energy communications, the library has been tested with the Adafruit BLE nRF8001 breakout board.

-## Supported browsers

-The project has been tested with Chrome 36, Safari 7 and Firefox 27.

 ## Requirements

 ### For WiFi using the CC3000 chip